Martin Illingworth

 About

-I am an English specialist with twenty-four years of teaching experience, both as classroom teacher and as College leader.
-At Sheffield Hallam, I have responsibility for the training of English teachers on PGCE, School Direct and have also worked on the Teach First training route.
+I am an English specialist with twenty-four years of teaching experience, both as classroom teacher and as Faculty leader.
+At Sheffield Hallam, I have responsibility for training English teachers on Secondary English, Drama and Music PGCEs.
+I have conducted research in Toronto, Canada, into teacher training abroad.
+I collated his findings into a short book ‘Education in the age of the information superhighway’ (2011) and was also published in The Canadian Journal for Education.

 I have delivered departmental training, as an external speaker, to schools in Special Measures, providing curriculum training.